ibmresilient/resilient-community-apps/fn_joe_sandbox_analysis/README.md

 Navigate to Administrative Settings and then the Apps tab.

-Click the Install button and select the downloaded file: ```app-joe_sandbox_analysis-1.0.4.zip```.
+Click the Install button and select the downloaded file: ```app-joe_sandbox_analysis-x.x.x.zip```.

-Go to the Configuration tab and edit the app.config file, editing the API key for fn_joe_sandbox_analysis qand making any additional setting changes.
+Go to the Configuration tab and edit the app.config file, edit the API key for `fn_joe_sandbox_analysis` and add the URL.
+Make any additional setting changes as necessary.

 ### Integration Server
-* Download the `fn_joe_sandbox_analysis.zip`.
+* Download the `app-joe_sandbox_analysis-x.x.x.zip`.
 * Copy the `.zip` to your Integration Server and SSH into it.
 * **Unzip** the package:
   ```